How investment trusts could help with these market threats

 A new study reveals that 57% of investors looking to buy shares over the next 12 months admit to preferring well-known UK brands such as supermarkets and banks.

-It’s important to vary your portfolio so it’s diversified enough to cope with any falls in any particular industries.
+It’s important to vary the portfolio so it’s diversified enough to cope with any falls in any particular industries.
 By investing across a variety of different sectors, asset classes and regions, you can spread the risk much wider than if all your investments are concentrated in a single area.

 Investment trusts offer exposure to the best-known names as well as lesser-known firms with huge growth potential in specialist areas.